It's Broadcast Excellence hosted by me, El Rushbo, behind a golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.

 You know, this is really brilliant.

-What a great way to drive a wedge between the Republican anti-tax base and moderate independent voters who do support tax increases on high income earners.
+What a great way to drive a wedge between the Republican anti-tax base and moderate independent voters who do support tax increases on high-income earners.

-It calling this thing the Buffett tax is not a bad idea because everybody loves Buffett.
+And then it goes on to point out what I did: that calling this thing the Buffett tax is not a bad idea because everybody loves Buffett.

 Everybody thinks Buffett's a financial genius.